 Many of Australia’s main airports are behind the times in terms of providing sufficient, affordable public transport.
-A Public Transport Users Association report found that by 2021, 83 per cent of the world’s busiest airports will have rail services.
-Australia is clearly lagging behind, with only Sydney and Brisbane equipped with an airport line.
+A Public Transport Users Association report found that by 2021, 83 percent of the world’s busiest airports will have rail services.
+Many airports even put a lot of time into helping people to know about this, which is why how railway marketing in the UK has exploded in the past five years.
+Australia, meanwhile, is clearly lagging behind, with only Sydney and Brisbane equipped with an airport line.

 Improving existing rail links and developing new, high-quality services nationwide that are practical and affordable has a number of pros: